Home > Business > Commercial > 4Colors® method: how to improve your commercial efficiency

 Take the time to reassure your prospect

-Give your prospect the impression that you are following them throughout your sales cycle with regular visits or calls
+Give your prospect the impression that you are following him throughout your sales cycle with regular visits or calls

 and not just for the closing!

-BlueBe rigorous in your preparation, because improvisation does not always work
+BlueBe rigorous in your preparation, because improvisation doesn't always work

-Make sure you collect and communicate data that is factual and organized in a way that makes sense to your prospect
+Make sure you collect and communicate factual data that is organised in a way that makes sense to your prospect

-Use analysis tools such as SWOT (Strengths, Weaknesses, Opportunities, Threats; it is a useful tool in the strategic diagnosis phase), comparative tables and other infographics which will strengthen your professionalism
+Use analytical tools such as SWOT (Strengths, Weaknesses, Opportunities, Threats; a useful tool in the strategic diagnosis phase), comparative tables and other computer graphics to enhance your professionalism.

-Examples of techniques and tools to manage your discomfort zone.
+Examples of techniques and tools for managing your discomfort zone.

 Our expert